 The problem only occurs when your cat ingests table sugar or artificial sweeteners.
 In such a case, your feeling friend will be in extreme discomfort and may vomit.
 Too much sugar in a day can also lead to dental issues, diabetes, and obesity in your cat.

 Now, you must be wondering: If cats can’t process carbohydrates, why do most cat foods have them?
 Vets also recommend cat owners buy high-protein foods for their feeling friends instead of high-carb ones.
 They also associated high-carb cat foods with obesity and diabetes.

 Fortunately, high-protein foods have almost replaced high-carb ones over the years.
 Nowadays, you can easily find low-carb, high-protein food for your cat.
 But be cautious since the market still has lots of high-carb cat items.

 Why Does Your Cat Seem Interested in Sweets?

 So, cats don’t have sweet taste buds, but why do they come running whenever you open a sweet?
 You may have noticed this, right?
-Here are some reasons your cat may seem interested in particular treats:
+Here are some reasons your cat may seem interested in particular treats.

-As we all know, cats are the most curious pets worldwide.
+As we all know, cats are some the most curious pets worldwide.
 These adorable animals don’t know how to sit idly.
 You will always find them playing with or biting household items whenever they get bored.
 If not, they will come to you for cuddles.

 The bottom line is that cats are super curious.
 Thus, whenever they hear the crunching sound of a sweet wrapper, they run toward you to see what you’re eating.
 They may even ask you for a bite to discover the taste.
 But that doesn’t mean your cat wants to eat the snack, and you may see them spilling the treat instead if they don’t like the taste.